sdoxina/AWD-Fundamentals-OS/readme.md

 Explore the interactive examples:

 - What's the Weather Like?
---Help two friends decide their perfect activity based on the weather outside.
+  -Help two friends decide their perfect activity based on the weather outside.

 - Guess the Number
---Join four woodland critters in their guessing game.
+  -Join four woodland critters in their guessing game.

 ## Resources